THE PRICE OF POWER by Nikhil Kalyanpur

 Together, these mechanisms produce a feedback loop:

-That was the logic of the postwar wage-led growth that is often regarded as the golden age of capitalism despite capital mostly locked inside national borders.
+That was the logic of the postwar wage-led growth that is often regarded as the golden age of capitalism despite capital being mostly locked inside national borders.
 This logic remains the theoretical foundation for the growth models approach.
 But we've been in an age of wage stagnation for basically 50 years, so countries needed to find new ways to grow.

-From this vantage point, income distribution is not just a moral or political issue.
+From this vantage point, the income distribution is not just a moral or political issue.
 It’s an economic one.
 If too much income flows to the top, i.e., those who are less likely to spend it, demand falters.
 If productivity gains aren't distributed back into domestic wages (and instead remain with capital), economies must look elsewhere to sustain growth: through household debt, public transfers, or foreign buyers.
 But each of these substitutes brings its own fragilities.

 The broader implication is that growth is not self-sustaining.
 There is no “natural” equilibrium to which economies revert.
 Instead, capitalism is an unstable system, constantly searching for new sources of demand, new political settlements, and new methods of accumulation.